Rihay66/3Sisters-Documentation/Engine/Engine/src/Sprite Renderer.md

 	glfwSwapBuffers(windowHandle);
 }
 ```
-Fortunately, the already build window classes, [[Window-GLFW]] and [[Window-SDL]], can already do this for you and they provide a paradigm which you can find in [[Window]] when you do all your rendering
+Fortunately, the already build window classes, [[Window-GLFW]] and [[Window-SDL]], can already do this for you and they provide a paradigm which you can find in [[Window]] where to do all your rendering

 Because of the fragments variable that the Sprite Renderer interacts with
 ```glsl